 An additional audio tone can be enabled in the Alexa app to mark the beginning and ending of a request.
 When enabled, a short audible tone will play immediately after the wake word is recognized by Alexa to indicate that the device is connected to the internet and streaming audio.
 When the request is completed, a short audible tone will be heard again, to indicate that the connection has closed and the device is no longer streaming audio.

-Just like apps that can be installed on your smartphone or tablet, it is possible to install “apps” on an Amazon Echo device (Amazon calls these “Skills”). askMyClass, our product, is a set of “Skills” that can be installed on a Amazon Echo smart speaker.
+Just like apps that can be installed on your smartphone or tablet, it is possible to install “apps” on an Amazon Echo device (Amazon calls these “Skills”).
+AskMyClass, our product, is a set of “Skills” that can be installed on a Amazon Echo smart speaker.
 These “Skills” are connected to the AskMyClass website, which allows teachers to add their own activities for the classroom.

 As every school or district has different data handling and privacy requirements, Amazon Echo devices are being integrated in the classroom in different ways.
 A standard approach is to keep the Amazon Echo device in standby mode so that the device turns on with the wake word.
 Here are a few other approaches worth considering: